cwt/neosqlite/documents/TESTING_STRATEGY.md

 ## Test Coverage Improvements

-We have significantly improved the test coverage for the `temporary_table_aggregation.py` module from approximately 60% to 81% by creating comprehensive test suites that target specific uncovered lines.
+We have significantly improved the test coverage for the `temporary_table_aggregation.py` module from approximately 60% to 81% by creating comprehensive test suites that target specific uncovered lines. ✅ COMPLETED

-### Tests Created
+### Tests Created (✅ COMPLETED)

 #### 1. Basic Functionality Tests (`test_temporary_table_aggregation_additional.py`)
 - Tests for `aggregation_pipeline_context` context manager